 - A prohibition, for all vessels, to approach any killer whales within a 400-metre distance in the coastal waters of southern British Columbia; and

-- The establishment of three temporary sanctuary zones (from June to November) closed to vessel traffic, with the exception of emergency response vessels and vessels involved in Indigenous fishing for food, social and ceremonial purposes.
+- The establishment of temporary sanctuary zones (from June 1 until November 30) closed to vessel traffic, with the exception of emergency response vessels and vessels involved in Indigenous fishing for food, social and ceremonial purposes.

 Is the marine shipping industry taking action to minimize its impacts on Southern Resident killer whales?